Skip to main content

 • “Pull access denied” on GHCR: only relevant if the repo is private. docker login ghcr.io -u <your-gh-user> with a PAT that has read:packages scope.

-• Onboarding validator says a table/function doesn’t exist: you haven’t run all migrations.
-Run every file in db/migrations/ in filename order and retry.
+• Onboarding validator says a table/function doesn’t exist: the schema is incomplete.
+Re-run the one-click schema install from the onboarding wizard, or manually apply every file in db/migrations/ in filename order.

 See Troubleshooting for more.